 I would imagine you are reading this thinking SO, WHAT IS VARIATION if not adding fruits, vegetables, carbohydrates and nuts in various shapes, sizes, colours and flavours?
 Perhaps its adding different meat sources such as Lamb, Beef, Chicken etc?
 While there is truth behind the last statement and yes you should feed various meat sources because each one holds various amino acids and trace elements.
 However, feeding a varied diet runs deeper than this and I mean that quite literally.
 When feeding muscle meat you are only feeding muscle.
 Now hold that thought.
 What else does an animal consist of?
 Well, there are organs, fur, fat, skin, cartilage, tendons and muscle.
 So, are we feeding all these vital ingredients?

-Next, I’ll explain why these parts are so valuable to our pets as revolting as they sound.
+Next, I’ll explain why these parts are so valuable to our working animals as revolting as they sound.
 Wild dogs eat their prey as a whole including organs, and in many cases the organs are the first thing they aim for.
 There is good reason for this considering how rich they are in nutrients.
 A dog who eats organs is a much healthier dog than one that does not.
 So why not feed our dogs more organ meat than is stated at 10% offal?
 If you overfeed offal, the effect can be as dangerous as feeding none at all.
 I would recommend keeping the balance at 10% offal throughout their life.

 Liver is very important and a dog’s diet should always contain 5% of the offal content as liver.
 Liver contains high levels of vitamin A and also has great quantities of vitamins E, D and K. Liver also contains excellent sources of the minerals zinc, manganese, selenium and iron.
 Liver has an abundance of B vitamins including, B1, B2, B3, B5, B6, biotin, folacin, B12 and choline.
 It is also a source of Vitamin C. Feeding liver also helps detoxify the dogs liver and keep it healthy.